unnatural-proofs/unnatural-proofs.github.io/_posts/2019-3-17-Mulmuleys-PRAM.md

 One of the reasons we care about $\P$ vs. $\NC$ is the existence of fast parallel algorithms for combinatorial optimization problems like [max-flow](https://en.wikipedia.org/wiki/Maximum_flow_problem) which are $\P$-Complete.
 If $\P \neq \NC$, then there is no fast parallel algorithm for max-flow.
 Max-flow is a particularly nice problem because it has a strongly-polynomial time algorithm; that is, the running time is polynomial in the number of input parameters, not on the input bitlength.
 We don't know if this property holds for all $\P$ problems (where it makes sense to ask this question!), a major open problem in TCS is to determine if linear programming has a strongly-polynomial algorithm.

 For algebraic problems like max-flow, it makes sense to ask if there is a parallel algorithm that does not use bit operations.
 Theorem 1 unconditionally rules out this possibility.
-Notice that Theorem 1 is a formal implication of $\P \neq \NC$.
-In fact, I would argue that it is very strong evidence in favor of it.
+Notice that Theorem 1 is a formal implication of $\P \neq \NC$---I later argue that it is very strong evidence in favor of it.

 **What is a bit operation?** An operation that acts on the individual bits of the input/data like $\vee$, $\wedge$, `extract-bit`, `modify-bit`,...
 For this to make sense, think of the input as an array of integers.